 On its own, wall-staring in cats is not something that people have to worry too much about but if other signs emerge, be careful.
 Consider taking your cat to the local veterinary clinic if it exhibits the following symptoms:

-- Head Pressing: In cats, head butting is a way to show affections so if your kitty rubs its head on you, it must be fond of you.
+- Head Pressing: In cats, head butting is a way to show affection so if your kitty rubs its head on you, it must be fond of you.
 On the other hand, head pressing in cats tend to indicate serious health issues that require immediate attention.
-Usually, cats would push their head against the wall as well as hard objects while experiencing infectious diseases, toxic poisoning, metabolic disorders and so on.
+Usually, cats would push their heads against the wall as well as hard objects while experiencing infectious diseases, toxic poisoning, metabolic disorders and so on.

-- Sensitive To Touch And Excessive Grooming: A couple of cats suffer from a medical condition called "feline hyperesthesia syndrome" which make them embrace self-destructive behaviors.
+- Sensitive To Touch And Excessive Grooming: A couple of cats suffer from a medical condition called "feline hyperesthesia syndrome" which makes them embrace self-destructive behaviors.
 Feline experts have various theories about the cause of the syndrome but it's essential that affected pets receive assistance from outside.
 If neglected, it's only a matter of time before cats with feline hyperesthesia syndrome injure themselves and other pets.

 - Scratching Around The Clock: Considering the sensitive nature of cats, it's natural that they suffer greatly from itchy skins.
 So if you notice your fluffy friend scratching itself from time to time, take it to the vets for examination.
-Allergies, parasites, .... a lot of things could cause cats to scratch day after day and only well-trained veterinarian would be able to tackle them.
+Allergies, parasites, .... a lot of things could cause cats to scratch day after day and only well-trained veterinarians would be able to tackle them.